ajwills72/about-ajwills72/cv.md

 **Summary**: I work on the psychology and neuroscience of category learning – how we learn to divide the world into groups of things.
 I use computer-based testing of adult humans, formal computational modelling, and various neuroscience methodologies (including fMRI and EEG).
 I also work on the role of errors in learning and memory more generally.
 Over a 23-year history of academic publishing, I have produced around 90 publications,  which have been cited around 1600 times.
 I have an h-index of 23.

-**Detail**: My most influential work has been in the following five areas:
+**Research interests**:

-1. **Attention and learning**.
-The re-allocation of visual attention in response to errors usually supports fast, efficient learning, but can also lead to systemtically irrational behaviour under certain conditions.
-Key publications in [2016](http://www.willslab.org.uk/pubs/lepelley2016_postprint.pdf), [2007](http://www.willslab.org.uk/pubs/2007Willsetal.pdf), [2003](http://www.willslab.org.uk/pubs/2003lochmannwills.pdf).
+- **Attention and learning**.
+The re-allocation of visual attention in response to errors usually supports fast, efficient learning, but can also lead to systemtically irrational behaviour under certain conditions[a](http://www.willslab.org.uk/pubs/2003lochmannwills.pdf), [b](http://www.willslab.org.uk/pubs/2007Willsetal.pdf), [c](http://www.willslab.org.uk/pubs/willslavric.pdf), [d](http://www.willslab.org.uk/pubs/lepelley2016_postprint.pdf).

-2. **Computational modelling**.
+- **Computational modelling**.
 Improving the quality and impact of computational modelling in psychology.
 Indicative publications: [3](http://www.willslab.org.uk/pubs/2012willspothos.pdf), [4](http://www.willslab.org.uk/pubs/2011pothos.pdf).

 3. **Combination Theory of object classification**.
 Object classification involves synthesis of object representations over time, not analysis of initially holistic forms.
 Starting in 2004, my work in this area has led to a fundamental reconceptualization of several classic results in the field.
 Indicative publications: (#5, 6, 9, 16, 19, 21)